 About Me

-I am Shengwei Xu, a 4th-year Ph.D. candidate at the University of Michigan’s School of Information, advised by Prof. Grant Schoenebeck.
+I am Shengwei Xu.
+I received my Ph.D. from the University of Michigan’s School of Information, where I was advised by Prof. Grant Schoenebeck.
+I am joining Google in June 2026.
 I received my B.S. in Computer Science from Peking University in 2021, advised by Prof. Yuqing Kong.

 Research Interests

-My current research investigates strategic behavior in interactions between agents (human and AI) and algorithm, focusing on mechanism design, information elicitation, and their intersection with Large Language Models.
+More broadly, my research investigates incentives and strategic behavior in interactions between agents (human and AI) and algorithm, including mechanism design, information elicitation, and their intersection with Large Language Models.

 Publications